Mahogany: Its Variations & Its Alternatives

 Sapele

 The color of Sapele is a dark brownish red and can sometimes move into a purplish red hue.
-McIlvain separates our Sapele according to flat sawn (cathedral) and quarter sawn (straight) grain.
+J. Gibson McIlvain separates our Sapele according to flat sawn (cathedral) and quarter sawn (straight) grain.
 Occasionally, we get in a shipment with several highly figured Pomelle boards.

 Utile or Sipo